-Do not modify, drill, cut or weld any Do not mounty, units, color with a suspension components, specifically the steering gear system, subframe or anti-roll bars, springs or shock absorbers including mounting brackets.
+Do not modify, drill, cut or weld any suspension components, specifically the steering gear system, subframe or anti-roll bars, springs or shock absorbers including mounting brackets.

-Interchangeability (between different Interchangeability (Section 1997) Transit variants) of springs, shock absorbers and jounce bumpers is not permitted as the changes in vehicle dynamic performance can affect the ESP system.
+Interchangeability (including between different Transit variants) of springs, shock absorbers and jounce bumpers is not permitted as the changes in vehicle dynamic performance can affect the ESP system.

-CAUTION: Modifications to the suspension system can cause a deterioration of the vehicle handling characteristics and durability.
+() CAUTION: Modifications to the suspension system can cause a deterioration of the vehicle handling characteristics and durability.

-NOTE: For further information please contact the Body Builders Advisory Service at BBAS@ford.com
+NOTE: For further information please contact the Body Builders Advisory Service at https:// fordbbashelpdesk.kayako.com/Tickets/Submit